 Extropian Principles - Text by M. Alan Kazlev The five values of Boundless Expansion, Self-Transformation, Dynamic Optimism, Intelligent Technology, and Spontaneous Order, which form the basis of the extropian memeticity.

 Extropism (religion) - Text by M. Alan Kazlev Interplanetary Age religion, an extension of extropist philosophy, based on rigid application of Extropian Principles and worship of Max More as an avatar.
 Although the actual Max More turingrade upload and eir associated copies and ais vigorously denounced the movement, its leadership retained control through a selective isolation of the community in the Belt Habitat Extropia.
-The habitat, along with the few remaining members of the sect, were destroyed by nanoswarms in 542.
+The habitat, along with the few remaining members of the sect, were destroyed in the Technocalypse in 542.

 Extropolis - Text by Anders Sandberg Extropian community located in Cis-Lunar orbit, late Information to Interplanetary period.